 Park the car in Kåseberga harbor and walk up to the dock.
 Before you leave here, take the opportunity to buy some freshly smoked fish in the port.

 3. Haväng and Havängsdösen

-Haväng and Vitemölla beach slopes is a nature reserve just north of Kivik in northern Österlen.
+Haväng and Vitemölla beach slopes is a nature reserve just north of Kivik in the north Österlen.
 Here the climate is a little warmer and a little drier than the rest of Skåne and here you will find one of Sweden's most unusual landscapes - the sand steppe.
 Do not miss to visit The harbor doze - one of Sweden's most famous megalithic tombs from the Stone Age.

 4. Brösarp's slopes

 Too many are Brösarp's slopes the very image of Österlen.
 Perhaps you think of Prins Eugen's paintings, with the mile-long views of rolling hills.
 This is a hilly landscape where the hiking trails pass through picturesque cow and horse paddocks and beautiful beech forests.

 Read more about our hike at Brösarp's slopes in my post Brösarp's slopes - Hiking where Skåne's hills meet Österlen.

 Just south of Stenshuvud you will find Knäbäckshusen, a small residential area where the half-timbered houses are a little extra dense.
 Here you will find houses with traditional thatched roofs and the well-carved mirrors of the doors are painted in classic red and blue shades.
 The houses were actually by Haväng, but were moved here when the area was to be exploited.
 Like a small Skansen.

 Stroll around the idyll for a while and then go down to the perfect sandy beach and the little chapel.
 The beach is at least as big an attraction and popular destination as the houses, so avoid going here on sunny summer days if you are not going to swim.